 - Proof of completion of either Principles of Mathematics 11, or Foundations of Mathematics 12 (or equivalent course)

 Visit our Application Process and Fees page for details on how to apply.
-Applications are due May 1st each year.
+Applications are due March 31 of each year.

 In addition, students are responsible for their own hand pruners (Felco secateurs), rain gear, safety boots, work gloves, textbooks, academic supplies, transportation and entry fees for field trips.
 Please note that although this course is run through UBC Botanical Garden, students do not pay UBC student fees or receive a UBC Student card or benefits.

 While there are some different avenues for funding, our program is not approved for government student funding.
 See HortEd BC's website for details on apprenticeship funding.

 The Alpine Garden Club of British Columbia (AGCBC) offers a scholarship to horticulture students.
 Details can be found on their website.
 There is also apprenticeship funding you can apply for after completing the program, and depending on your eligibility, past students have gone through WorkBC and WorkSafeBC for funding.

 Enrolled participants who do not complete the four modules in sequence may be charged an additional application fee if they wish to resume studies.